orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - Security
     - We did not notice that the feature existed
     - Lack of mental capacity/capabilities to make the feature available
+    - Did not do enough research to understand the problem
     - Unavailable hardware
     - Convenient excuses
     - Lazy
     - Programmer's block
     - Fear to confront the problem
     - Mental health
-    - Technicalities (unavailable ebuilds, distro restrictions)
+    - Technicalities (unavailable ebuilds, distro restrictions, ISP throttling/quotas)

 * Coding style:
   - The ebuilds contents must be mostly symmetric/even like code style.